-Option Description USB 3.0 Setting Enables or disables the USB 3.0 support.
+USB 3.0 Setting Enables or disables the USB 3.0 support.
 Enable this option only if your operating system supports USB 3.0.
 If you disable this option, devices operate at USB 2.0 speed.
 USB 3.0 is enabled by default.

-User Accessible USB Ports Enables or disables the USB ports.
+User Accessible USB Ports

+Enables or disables the USB ports.
 Selecting Only Back Ports On disables the front USB ports, selecting All Ports Off disables all USB ports.
 The USB keyboard and mouse operate during boot process in certain operating systems.

-After the boot process is complete, the USB keyboard and mouse do not work if the ports are disabled. (i) NOTE: Selecting Only Back Ports On and All Ports Off disables the USB management port and also restricts access to iDRAC features.
+After the boot process is complete, the USB keyboard and mouse do not work if the ports are disabled.

+NOTE: Selecting Only Back Ports On and All Ports Off disables the USB management port and also restricts access to iDRAC features.

 Internal USB Port Enables or disables the internal USB port.
 This option is set to Enabled by default.

-Integrated RAID Controller Enables or disables the integrated RAID controller.
+Integrated RAID Controller

+Enables or disables the integrated RAID controller.
 This option is set to Enabled by default.

+Card 1

-Integrated Network Card 1 Enables or disables the integrated network card.
-Embedded NIC1 and NIC2 NOTE: The Embedded NIC1 and NIC2 options are only available on systems that do not have Integrated Network Card 1.
+Integrated Network Enables or disables the integrated network card.

+Embedded NIC1 and NIC2

+(i) NOTE: The Embedded NIC1 and NIC2 options are only available on systems that do not have Integrated Network Card 1.

 Enables or disables the Embedded NIC1 and NIC2 options.
-If set to Disabled , the NIC may still be available for shared network access by the embedded management controller.
+If set to Disabled, the NIC may still be available for shared network access by the embedded management controller.
 The embedded NIC1 and NIC2 options are only available on systems that do not have Network Daughter Cards (NDCs).
 The Embedded NIC1 and NIC2 option is mutually exclusive with the Integrated Network Card 1 option.
 Configure the Embedded NIC1 and NIC2 option by using the NIC management utilities of the system.

 I/OAT DMA Engine Enables or disables the I/OAT option.
 Enable only if the hardware and software support the feature.

+I/O Snoop Holdoff Response

+Selects the number of cycles PCI I/O can withhold snoop requests from the CPU, to allow time to complete its own write to LLC.
+This setting can help improve performance on workloads where throughput and latency are critical.